Tough c interview questions

 }

-7. A particular extern variable can be declared many times but we can initialize at only one time.
+7. A particular extern variable can be declared multiple times, but it can only be initialized once.
 For example:

 (a)